kptdev/kpt/docs/ROADMAP.md

 Service Account resources in this package.
 Here is the documentation for list of available selectors for [render] and [eval].
 Available in [v1.0.0-beta.7]+ versions of kpt.
 More selectors will be added incrementally.

+## Detailed release notes
+Please refer to the [release notes] page for more information about the latest features.

 ## Upcoming features